All Episodes

 Carrie Lake is with us, a Republican gubernatorial candidate.

-The last I saw were you were right neck and neck, uh, but I don't know where we are at this exact moment.
+The last I saw were you were right neck and neck, but I don't know where we are at this exact moment.

-These are people who generally didn't trust the drop boxes or the mailbox, and they wanted to carry it in and look eye to eye and hand it over.
+These are people who generally didn't trust the Dropboxes or the mailbox, and they wanted to carry it in and look eye to eye and hand it over.

-The issue though, and you just said it, is why are we waiting so long?
+The issue, though, and you just said it, is why are we waiting so long?

 And I'll tell you why.